Ofplarsen/TMA4851_EIT/blink/readme.txt

 vcpkg install crow

-This place is a message, and part of a system of messages.
-Pay attention to it!
-Sending this message was important to us.
-We considered ourselves to be a powerful culture.

 This place is not a place of honor.
 No highly esteemed deed is commemorated here; nothing valued is here.
 What is here was dangerous and repulsive to us.